tx00-web-en/Learning-Material-And-Tasks/material/course-dynamics.md

 - Self-paced learning
 - Cover extensive topics
 - Two-month duration
-How You'll Learn in This Course

-We'll follow a 5-step learning cycle as shown in the figure below:
+- How You'll Learn in This Course: We'll follow a 5-step learning cycle as shown in the figure below:

 ![](./img/learning-phases.png)